• Home

 Board of Directors

-Newcomers to Sonoma in 2021, Sherry and her husband, Rich, relocated from New Jersey to be close to their family living in San Francisco.
+Newcomers to Sonoma in 2021, Sherry Preiss and her husband, Rich, relocated from New Jersey to be close to their family living in San Francisco.
 They quickly became active community members of Sonoma Valley by volunteering with La Luz, Mentoring Alliance and Impact100 Sonoma.

 Sherry’s career has been laser focused on education.
 While at LEGO Education, she led an international teacher professional development program.
 At KIPP Foundation, she was Chief Teaching and Learning Officer.
 At Pearson, she published and edited ESL textbooks which were marketed and sold globally.
 She also started and led an international professional development business working with ministries of education around the world to transform teaching and learning in their countries.
 Sherry is currently a part-time consultant to Tufts University in Boston on a grant from the LEGO Foundation to support domestic and international organizations in developing and scaling play-based engineering learning programs.